txt/se16/lectures/60notations.md

 + Writing diagrams can be slow
     + Getting all that detail
 + Diagrams are be completed (hooray!) and still miss important aspects of the system
-      + LIke the whole design won't work cause of
+    + LIke the whole design won't work cause of 	some networks scale issues
+    + "Bubbles and arcs don't crash" -- Bertrand Meyer
 + Diagrams are incomplete and have to be augmented with other bits in (e.g.) a procedural language
       + e.g. while we have mature OO diagrams, notations for functional languages are .... missing
       + e.g. UML lets us describe one design... but what about all the multiple ideas of multiple stakeholders